DTJF/libpruio/src/doc/_3_pins.md

 create an universal overlay with adapted pin claiming.
 This can get easily done by using the tool dts_universal.bas.

-If you don't want to execute the program under admin privileges, you've to ensure that all used digital header pins are in the appropriate mode before you start the program (so that the initial checks succeed).
+If you don't want to execute your application with root privileges, you've to ensure that all used digital header pins are in the appropriate mode before you start the program (so that the initial checks succeed).
 This can get achieved by loading a customized overlay.
 In contrast to the universal overlay, the customized contains only one configuration for each used header pin and \Proj cannot change the mode at run-time.
 You can easily create a customized overlay with fixed pinmuxing by using the tool dts_custom.bas.

 In any case, all digital lines operates in the range of 0 to 3V3.
 An input pin returns low in the range of 0 to 0V8 and high in the range of